Stamp1t/conw-game-of-life/README.md

 - start the game, press "start"
 - pause the development of the cells, press "pause"
-- clear the screen and restart the game, press "clear"
+- clear the screen and restart the game, press "clear" The amount of passed generations will be displayed in the top right corner after the game has started

 ![pic5](https://github.com/Stamp1t/conw-game-of-life/assets/132808663/137af7ef-1ac7-4b5d-a9be-96a618a68ba4)